polkadot-developers/substrate-docs/content/md/en/docs/reference/transaction-format.md

 **Polkadot JS Apps example:**

-Here we demonstrate a detailed, manual extrinsic construction an submission of a balance transfer from Bob to Dave: Bob sends `42 UNIT`s to Dave.
+Here we demonstrate a detailed, manual extrinsic construction and submission of a balance transfer from Bob to Dave: Bob sends `42 UNIT`s to Dave.

 1. Start a [node template](https://github.com/substrate-developer-hub/substrate-node-template) in `--dev` mode (see the [quick start](/quick-start) guide for how to set this up)
 1. Navigate to <https://polkadot.js.org/apps/?rpc=ws%3A%2F%2F127.0.0.1%3A9944#/extrinsics>